uralik/oversmoothing_rate/README.md

 python sweep_configs/CONFIG_SCRIPT --call_fn EXPERIMENT_NAME --sweep_step CONFIG_SERIAL_NUMBER (--language SOURCE_LANGUAGE) | xargs python fairseq_module/train.py
 ```

-You can find more examples in the `/slurm_files` directory. `--language` parameter only applies to IWSLT experiments.
+You can find more examples in the `/slurm_files` directory.
+Note that `--language` parameter only applies to IWSLT experiments. `CONFIG_SERIAL_NUMBER` defines the step which maps to a specific configuration to run.

 ### Step 3.
 Model validation

-Custom validation script we use computes and stores all nessessary statistics in a pickle file.
-In the post-processing step we get those statistics prepared for visualization.
-To execute the validation procedure use
+We prepared custom validation script to compute and store all nessessary statistics in a pickle file.
+In the post-processing step we parse these files to compuite average statistics across training runs.
+To run the validation, execute the following command:

 ```bash
 python sweep_configs/CONFIG_SCRIPT  --call_fn validate_trained_sweep_ontest --experiment_name_to_validate EXPERIMENT_NAME --sweep_step CONFIG_SERIAL_NUMBER --beam BEAM_SIZE (--language SOURCE_LANGUAGE) | xargs fairseq_module/validate.py
 ```

-You can find more examples in the `/slurm_files` directory. `--language` parameter only applies to IWSLT experiments.
+You can find more examples in the `/slurm_files` directory.
+Note that `--language` parameter only applies to IWSLT experiments.

 ### Step 4.
 Collecting the results